hardik-joshi/angular-phone-catalog/README.md

 - Add an end-to-end test to:
   - Show how end-to-end tests are written and used.
   - Prove that the search box and the repeater are correctly wired together.

+### step-6 _Two-way Data Binding_

+- Add an `age` property to the phone model.
+- Add a drop-down menu to control the phone list order.
+- Override the default order value in controller.
+- Add unit and end-to-end tests for this feature.